lilab-bioinfo/CancerAPA/README.md

 # Pan-cancer GWAS APA analysis
 Analysis shared by ["A distinct class of pan-cancer susceptibility genes revealed by alternative polyadenylation transcriptome-wide association study"](https://medrxiv.org/cgi/content/short/2023.02.28.23286554v1)
 # Introduction
-In this study, we performed the first large-scale and systematic analysis assessing the genetic effects of APA on 25 cancer types in 49 human tissues from the Genotype-Tissue Expression(GTEx).
+In this study, we performed the first large-scale and systematic analysis assessing the genetic effects of APA on 25 cancer types in 49 human tissues from the Genotype-Tissue Expression(GTEx) (v8).
 # Outline
 * GWAS clump using [plink](https://www.cog-genomics.org/plink/) and fine-mapping using [CAUSALdb](https://github.com/mulinlab/CAUSALdb-finemapping-pip)
 * GWAS heritabiltiy estimates and genetic correlaiton using [LDSC](https://github.com/bulik/ldsc)